Pradeep-Narayana/Azure-Text-Analysis/readme.txt

 4. Get entities
 5. Get relevant links to entities

-Once the analysis is completed, the results are written to the "Output.txt" folder.
+Once the analysis is completed, the results are written to the "Output.txt" file